Battles of 1866:

-Battles of 1866: The Frontier Battles is the first of three games based on the clashes that completely changed the face of Europe.
-The game system is the same as that in our War of the States games, with a few modifications for the European way of war.
+Battles of 1866: The Frontier Battles includes five different battles from the summer of 1866, played out on three battlefield maps.
 Units represent infantry brigades, cavalry regiments and artillery batteries.
 The game pieces come in two sizes.
 “Long” pieces are 1 and 1/3 inches long and 2/3 inches wide, a very large piece.
 These represent infantry brigades.
 Other pieces are squares 2/3-inch across each side.
 These represent cavalry regiments and artillery batteries.
 Prussian, Austrian and Saxon units are all present.
 Units are rated for combat strength and morale, losing both as they take losses in combat.

 Each battleground is recreated as a topographic map divided into irregular areas rather than the hexagons used in traditional board wargames.
 These are not chosen randomly, but rather conform to the lie of the land to channel movement the same way folds, rises and gullies do on an actual piece of ground.